ai4work-stage/docs/docs/eva/ai-agents/gpt-agent/gpt-agents.md

 # GPT Agents

-## Introduction

-As an administrator, you can create GPT agents in the GPT agent builder that users can utilize.
-These agents collect specific user inputs as variables to customize prompts, enabling various use cases such as content generation, language translation, and text summarization.
+GPT agents collect specific user inputs as variables to customize prompts, enabling various use cases such as content generation, language translation, and text summarization.
+Administrators can create GPT agents for users using the GPT agent builder.

 GPT agents operate using two distinct components: